Ivan Drago: Personality

-Unlike the flamboyant Apollo Creed and the brash James "Clubber" Lang, Rocky's opponents in previous films, Ivan Drago is quiet and non-boastful.
-Driven by his desire to be the best at all costs, Drago focuses on this single-minded manner in which he pursues his goal - and it deprives him of his humanity.
+Unlike the flamboyant Apollo Creed and the brash James "Clubber" Lang, Rocky's opponents in the first and second, and third previous films, respectively, Ivan Drago is reserved and observant.
+Driven by his desire to be the best at all costs, Drago focuses on this single-minded manner in which he pursues his goal, and it deprives him of his humanity.
 Many viewers and critics have suggested that Drago was meant to symbolize the U.S. perception of the Soviets: immense, powerful, and emotionless.
-This is made evident by his cold-blooded pulverization of Creed in an exhibition match as well as by his callous reaction toward news of his opponent's death.
+This is made evident by his no holds barred beat down of Creed in an exhibition match as well as by his nonchalant reaction toward news of his opponent's death.
 Drago generally allows his wife and trainers to talk on his behalf to the press.
 In the original film, the character only speaks in terse, short statements.
 For Creed II, Stallone added more lines for the character than the original film.

 Rocky IV - Rocky vs Drago Directors Cut

-In this director's cut edition of the film, from Stallone himself, Drago is positioned as more of an individual experiencing greater conflict between being an instrument of the Soviets and of his own ambition as a 'warrior'.
-More lines of dialogue in the opening fight scenes and the press conference scenes humanise his character and detract from the stereotype purveyed in the original theatrical cut.
-The juxtaposition of Rocky as the 'pure' American hero versus the Soviet machine is instead reimagined as a more nuanced warrior vs warrior affair, with the backdrop of the politicising of the fighting being a source of conflict rather than the reason for the contest.
+In this director's cut edition of the film, from Stallone himself, Drago is positioned as more of an individual experiencing inner conflict between being an instrument of the Soviets and of his own ambition as a 'warrior'.
+More lines of dialogue in the opening fight scenes and the press conference scenes humanize his character and detract from the stereotype purveyed in the original theatrical cut.
+The juxtaposition of Rocky as the 'pure' American hero versus the Soviet machine is instead reimagined as a more nuanced warrior versus warrior affair, with the backdrop of the politicizing of the fighting being a source of conflict rather than the reason for the contest.